merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 {:.notice}
 Most, but not all of the analyses use the GRE.
 This is one that doesn't.

-In this analysis, we create Table S_RR, which provides summary-level recruitment information about each of the 21 SAR11 genomes that were used in the read recruitment experiment, including HIMB83.
+In this analysis, we create Table S1, which provides summary-level recruitment information about each of the 21 SAR11 genomes that were used in the read recruitment experiment, including HIMB83.

 As a reminder, we used Bowtie2 to recruit reads from each metagenome/metatranscriptome to each of the 21 SAR11 genomes in a competitive manner.
 The complete mapping information is stored in a series of {% include ARTIFACT name="bam-file" text="bam-files" %} present in `04_MAPPING/`, and the pertinent information from all samples and all genomes has been summarized into the {% include ARTIFACT name="profile-db" %} in `06_MERGED/`.
 To retrieve recruitment statistics for each genome, we can use the program {% include PROGRAM name="anvi-summarize" %}.